nw2190/Arch_Install/README.md

 ### Partitioning the Disk
 Since the Dell XPS 13 laptops do not have standard USB ports, the ouput of commands such as `df -h` will not follow the conventional `/dev/sda*` format.
 Instead the laptop's hard drive will likely have entries listed in the form `/dev/nvme0n1p*`, with the final digit specifying a partition number on the drive.
+New partitions can be created using standard tools such as `fdisk` or `cfdisk`, as described in the installation videos.

+_Note_: The Arch USB was not able to detect the laptop's hard drive on my first installation attempt.
+This issue was resolved by disabling Bitlocker Encryption on Windows and changing the SATA operating mode to `AHCI` in my case.

 References:
 * [https://askubuntu.com/questions/932331/filesystem-shows-dev-nvme0n1p1-instead-of-dev-sda](https://askubuntu.com/questions/932331/filesystem-shows-dev-nvme0n1p1-instead-of-dev-sda)